-Just like the exploration phase the interlude has a list of actions that the adventurers can take.
-Each day the characters may do 1 action.
+Just like the exploration phase, the interlude has a list of actions that the adventurers can take.
+Each day, the characters may do 1 action.
 Actions may have different effects depending on the settlement size.
-The players should all announce their actions first, then they get resolved in any order, but players can't change their actions after they announced it.
+The players should all announce their actions first, and resolve them in any order, but players can't change their actions after they've announced it.
 Players are encouraged to discuss and plan their actions.

 Specific settlements will have extra actions that the players can also choose.

-Take some time off to blow some steam and rest.
-Recover 1 fatigue to each attribute.
+Take some time to blow off steam and rest.
+Recover 1 fatigue from each attribute.

 - Spend 2 silver(size 4-5): Get some proper entertainment, remove angry and hopeless.
-Recover 1 fatigue to each attribute.
+Recover 1 fatigue from each attribute.

 - Get some bucolic rest(size 1-3): Recover all intelligence wounds.

 Use whatever means you have to heal your wounds.
 Recover one strength or dexterity wound.
 Remove bleeding.